Kimmage Development Studies Centre: Kimmage Manor

-Within two years of their arrival the Shaw family had constructed a two-storey addition to the south side of the ‘L’ shaped existing building and more than doubled their floor area.
+Within two years of their arrival, the Shaw family had constructed a two-storey addition to the south side of the L-shaped existing building and more than doubled their floor area.
 The front entrance, entrance hall, reception area and staircase were built.
-On the same floor reception rooms which later became classroom 1, the computer room, Friere room were added.
-Upstairs there were bedrooms which later became the assistant admin office, DEA office, the KDSC Director’s office, the boardroom, and assistant director’s office.
+On the same floor reception rooms which later became a classroom, the computer room, and the Friere room were added.
+Upstairs there were bedrooms, which later became an administrative office, the DEA office, the KDSC Director’s office, the boardroom, and assistant director’s office.
 These rooms are approximately one hundred and seventy five years old.
 The Shaw family had remodelled Kimmage House until it acquired its unique Tudor style with triangular gables, spiral turrets and tall chimneys and false window.

 Sir Frederick Shaw lived here until his death in 1876.
 His family moved to Bushy Park and Kimmage House was leased to various tenants.
-The Holy Ghost Fathers came to Kimmage in 1911 when they purchased the house and its 69 acres, opening it as a Novitate and House of Studies, students would also take degrees from University College Dublin, which they would traditionally cycle to.
-There was significant development of the buildings in 1914, 1929 and in 1938 with the building of the church and facilities for Philosophy and Theology students.
-From 1924 until 1933 the Holy Ghost Fathers studied theology at Blackrock Castle, before returning to Kimmage.
-In 1917 the House of Philosophy moved to St Mary's College, Dublin (while it was closed as a secondary school) then in 1926 it moved to Blackrock, before moving back to Kimmage in 1938 following the developments.

-In 1974 this was to become Kimmage Development Studies Centre, initially to provide education and training to intending overseas missionaries, and from 1978 onwards to cater for the training needs of the growing development NGOs and volunteer sending agencies.

 Other facilities

-In addition to the Manor building, Kimmage DSC also has student accommodation, a library and a student canteen on the Kimmage campus.
+In addition to the Manor building, Kimmage DSC also had student accommodation, a library and a student canteen.